Updated for 2024 evaluation standards!

 - Explained how you created your parametric design.

-- Documented how you made your press-fit kit.
+- Documented how you made your press-fit construction kit.

 - Documented how you made something with the vinyl cutter.